 This is our latest 90mm apo triplet figured in our shop here in Auburn.
 The standard version is now $200 less and includes dual mounting rings, 2.5" Stellarvue dual speed rack and pinion focuser, 2" and 1.25" adapters, finderscope shoe and a Stellarvue deeply padded case.
 Upgrade to the 3" Stellarvue, Feather Touch or Moonlite focusers for additional cost.
-The imaging version is currently $400 additional and it includes $498 worth of accessories.
+The imaging version is currently $400 additional, and it includes $498 worth of accessories.

 The Stellarvue SVX090T features a 90 mm f-6 (540 mm focal length) fully multi-coated, 3-element objective lens with a super low dispersion center element.
 To attain our high level of optical accuracy, Stellarvue opticians meticulously figure objectives in our shop using our Zygo Phase-shifting Laser Interferometer.
 Objectives are final figured to center the optical correction in green light.

 Available now: At the time of this writing, when ordered with the standard Stellarvue 2.5", Stellarvue 3" and Feather Touch 3" focusers, these models are now available.
 There is a waiting period for those ordered with Moonlite focusers.
 If you want the Feather Touch, call us to ensure these focusers still in stock.
 We try and maintain an inventory of both Stellarvue and Feather Touch focusers as these are the most popular configurations for this telescope.
-Occasionally, when we get a run on Feather Touch focuser versions of this telescope, they are temporarily backordered.
+Occasionally, when we get a run-on Feather Touch focuser version of this telescope, they are temporarily backordered.

 The SVX090T standard version comes with

 - A heavy duty, thickly padded C-20 travel case.